eddymarts/Accommodation-Crawler/README.md

 ## Helpful SQL:
+query_local_db.py to query the local sqlite
+For the moment it is set to drop the properties table and reset scrape_yet column in the URLs table.
+(DO NOT RUN THIS FILE WITHOUT VERIFYING.)

 ```SQL
 -- if you end a run in the middle of scraping, some results will still be marked as 'CURRENTLY_SCRAPING'
 -- cleanup with the following: